Have you ever had bad-tasting matcha?

 Matcha is one of the most delicate teas on the planet.
 No matter what you do it will slowly lose its magic over time.

 Unlike some of the more robust green teas, matcha does not like being stored for long periods.
 However, if you follow some basic tips, you can keep it fresh for longer than a couple of months.
+We have an article explaining how to store matcha properly.

 Store Matcha In An Airtight Container